blakeembrey/array-flatten/README.md

 [![Build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

 Flatten an array of nested arrays into a single flat array.
+Accepts an optional depth argument.

 ## Installation